-- 1. sufficient capacity to support the safety functions of the connected loads in operational states and accident conditions - 2. availability and reliability is commensurate with the safety significance of the connected loads
+- 1. sufficient capacity to support the safety functions of the connected loads in operational states, DBAs and DECs - 2. availability and reliability is commensurate with the safety significance of the connected loads

 The requirements of both the standby and emergency power systems may be met by a single system.